-Could a traditional Roth IRA provide a million dollar retirement nest egg?
+Could an IRA investment provide a million-dollar retirement nest egg?

 It is doing just that for some people.

 Take, for instance, former presidential candidate Mitt Romney.
 His IRA is reportedly worth $100 million .

 Moreover, the 2011 data from the U.S Government Accountability Office reveals that around 791 individuals have IRA balances between $10 million to $25 million .